radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 If the primary backend is not available or the SSL certificate is expired (resulting in a connection error), RadiantOne attempts to connect to failover servers that are configured for the data source.

->**Note – if your data source is Active Directory and you are using Host Discovery in your data source settings, there is no need to define failover server.
+>[!note] if your data source is Active Directory and you are using Host Discovery in your data source settings, there is no need to define failover server.
 RadiantOne automatically leverages the first five LDAP servers listed in the SRV record as primary/failover servers.
-For more information on Host Discovery, see the RadiantOne Namespace Configuration Guide.**
+For more information on Host Discovery, see the RadiantOne Namespace Configuration Guide.

 1. Go to the Main Control Panel > Settings Tab > Server Backend section.